tarunvelli/rails-tabler-starter/README.md

 git clone https://github.com/tarunvelli/rails-tabler-starter.git
 ```

-Install the required dependencies using asdf or setup the dependencies `.tool-versions` in other preferred method:
+Install the required dependencies using mise or setup the dependencies `.tool-versions` in other preferred method:
 ```
-asdf install
+mise install
 ```

 Set up and run the development server: